itsmarcotime/tic_tac_toe/README.md

 ## Description
-Tick-Tack-Toe on your terminal!
+Tic-Tac-Toe on your terminal!
 In order to play you will need to run the code on your local machine, and have a C++ compiler set up locally as well.
 Once you have the code you will need to open the command line for Windows users or terminal for Mac users.

 first run: **"g++ ttt.cpp ttt_function.cpp"**